Efficient Compactions Between Storage Tiers with PrismDB: 's Data Layout

-The first component in PrismDB, the tracker, is responsible for tracking which objects are frequently read at a low overhead.
+We now discuss in more detail how \name tracks popular objects, and designates them as hot (or not).

+\paragrapha{Tracker: lightweight tracking of objects.} The tracker estimates object access popularity, while incurring a minimal overhead.
 There is a large body of work on how to track and estimate object popularity~\cite{LHD,RIPQ,mini-caches,SHARDS,lrb}.
-However, many of the existing mechanisms require a relatively large amount of data per object, in order to track various access statistics (number of prior accesses, frequency, relationships with other objects, etc.)~\cite{LHD, lrb}.
-Given that key-value objects are often small (\eg less than 1~KB~\cite{cliffhanger,nishtala2013scaling,fb2020}), we need to limit the amount of metadata we use for tracking purposes per object, yet maintain an accurate prediction on how ``hot'' the object is, or how likely it is to be read or updated in the near future.
-In addition, LSM tree implementations support a high number of concurrent write and read operations to the database~\cite{rocksdb-documentation,leveldb}.
-This requires a high performing popularity tracking mechanism that can track millions of small objects at high throughput.
+However, many existing mechanisms require a relatively large amount of data per object, and computation per access.
+Given that key-value objects are often small (\eg less than 1~KB~\cite{cliffhanger,nishtala2013scaling,fb2020}), we need to limit the amount of metadata we use for tracking purposes per object.
+We also need to be able to track millions of objects at a high throughput.

-\Clock~\cite{clock} is a well-known classical approach that approximates least recently used (LRU) while offering better space efficiency and concurrency~\cite{fan2013memc3,flashield}.
-Using a single \clock bit captures recency, while employing multiple \clock bits can be used to also track frequency.
-This makes \clock an attractive option for estimating the relative popularity of different keys, in order to group more popular keys into higher LSM levels.

-\name's tracker implements the multi-bit \clock algorithm for lightweight object tracking across all levels of the LSM.
-The tracker uses a concurrent hash map that maps keys to their \clock bits.
-Each LSM read requires the tracker to update the \clock bits of the object that was read.
-Since setting the \clock bits is on the critical path of reads, the set operation needs to be lightweight.
-This leads to several performance optimizations in the tracker.
+We turn to \emph{\clock}~\cite{clock}, a classic approach to approximate the least recently used (LRU) eviction policy while offering better space efficiency and concurrency~\cite{fan2013memc3,flashield}. \name's tracker uses the multi-bit \clock algorithm for object tracking.
+The tracker uses a concurrent hash map that maps object keys to their \clock bits.
+The object values are not stored in the tracker.
+Each client read or update operation requires the tracker to update the \clock bits of the object that was accessed.
+Once the tracker becomes full, it uses the \clock algorithm to decrement clock values of objects and then evicts the object with value 0.

-First, in order to save space, the tracker does not store \clock bits of all key-value pairs in the system, only the most recently read ones.
-Second, the tracker is optimized for concurrent key insertions and evictions.
-Traditional \clock implementations use a doubly linked list or a circular buffer that contains the \clock bits along with a hash map that contains the mapping from key to \clock bits, which requires that insertion and eviction operations be serialized.
-In contrast, \name's tracker does not keep a separate buffer from the hash table.
-Therefore, it does not require any extra synchronization for those operations, and relies on the synchronization provided by the concurrent hash map.
-Third, the tracker conducts eviction offline, in a background process, so that when a read causes a new key to be inserted into the tracker and exceed its size, that doesn't trigger eviction of an older key in the critical path.